Straid: Population

 In the 1881 census, Straid had a population of 111 people.
 In the 2001 census, the village had a population of 312 people.
 In the 2011 census, Straid had a population of 384 people owing to the building of a housing development in 2010.

-Farming
+Economy

-One of the main crops that made the area rich was flax.
+One of the main crops previously farmed in the area was flax.
 Cows are now a common sight in the area, as are sheep.
 Corn was ground in Straid Corn Mill which was built and operated by the Wilson family.
 In the 1860s, there was also a kiln and flax mill on the site.

-Fishing

 Straid Fishery is one of the largest rainbow trout fisheries in Northern Ireland.
 Based on Straid Dam, which was man-made around 1824 to supply the cotton mill in Ballynure, there are 3 lakes: 20 acre, 2 acre and .5 acre.
 Fly fishing on the two lake is complemented by a small coarse lake.